 Community Service Learning Opportunities can be found in the Counseling office where Service Learning Reflection forms are kept.

-If you have questions for concerns please contact Ms. Lauren Warner, Service Learning Coordinator for MVH at LEWARNE@carrollk12.org or by calling 410-386-1673.
+If you have questions for concerns please contact Ms. Karen Turner, Service Learning Coordinator for MVH at KLTURNE@carrollk12.org or by calling 410-386-1674.